-As an undergraduate Stephen was instrumental in setting up and running the ‘South West Employment Rights Centre (SWERC)’ which is a charitable organisation offering free representation to persons with employment problems who were not in a Union nor could afford High Street Solicitors.
-SWERC offered undergraduates a hands-on module that it was.
+Stephen studied law at Plymouth University and went on to obtain the LLB(Hons) after which he took the LPC at Exeter University.
+As an undergraduate Stephen was instrumental in setting up and running the South West Employment Rights Centre (SWERC) which is a charitable organisation offering free representation to persons with employment problems who were not in a Union nor could afford High Street Solicitors.
 After completing the LPC Stephen was invited back to Plymouth University to run and develop SWERC.
 Stephen turned SWERC from being an office that ran only during the academic year to a year-round service offering both Employment advice and representation and advice on benefit matters.
-Stephen also got involved with the “Innocence” Project which investigated miscarriages of justice.
+Stephen also got involved with the ‘Innocence’ Project which investigated miscarriages of justice.